Toll Free: 866-430-3322 7:30AM - 4:30PM MST

 When do you need a Payment Bond?A payment bond is typically issued with a performance bond after a bid is won.
 Depending on the project, whether it is federal or private, this surety bond is usually required before the commencement of a project.
 All federal projects over $100,000 will require a payment and performance bond.
 These bonds also come with clear contracts and bonding agreements laid out to ensure that all parties know what is at stake and what is being agreed to.

-How does a dong claim effect your business?The goal is to avoid a claim being made against your surety bond, and a lot of times your surety company can help you avoid a claim by working with you to help solve the financial issue.
+How does a dong claim effect your business?The goal is to avoid a claim being made against your surety bond, and a lot of times your surety company can help you avoid a claim by working with you to help resolve the financial issue as quickly as possible.
 A claim on your bond can be detrimental and make acquiring a bond in the future very difficult.
 If a claim is made, it should be dealt with immediately by the principal of the bond.
 Having a claim on a bond will also steer people away from wanting to work with you in the future.

 What is the Claim Process?When filing a claim, there are always strict guidelines that the claimant must follow if they want the claim to be accepted by the surety.
 These claims are never taken lightly and an investigation will be held to ensure that both parties are taken care of properly and know exactly what is to follow.
 If the surety concludes that the claimants are in the right and and the contractor has failed to pay the subcontractors, laborers, and/or the suppliers, the surety will compensate all appropriate parties and the contractor will be responsible for paying back the surety.